opensearch-project/documentation-website/_ingest-pipelines/processors/date-index-name.md

 # Date index name

 The `date_index_name` processor is used to point documents to the correct time-based index based on the date or timestamp field within the document.
 The processor sets the `_index` metadata field to a [date math]({{site.url}}{{site.baseurl}}/field-types/supported-field-types/date/#date-math) index name expression.
 Then the processor fetches the date or timestamp from the `field` field in the document being processed and formats it into a date math index name expression.
-The date math index name expression is based on the `index_name_prefix` and the `date_rounding`.
-For example, if the `field` field contains the value `2023-11-10-10T08:31:45Z`, the `index_name_prefix` field is set to `my_index-`, and the `date_rounding` field is set to `d`, then the date math index name expression is `my_index-2023-11-10`.
+The extracted date, `index_name_prefix` value, and `date_rounding` value are then combined to create the date math index expression.
+For example, if the `field` field contains the value `2023-10-30T12:43:29.000Z` and `index_name_prefix` is set to `week_index-` and `date_rounding` is set to `w`, then the date math index name expression is `week_index-2023-10-30`.
+You can use the `date_formats value` field to specify how the date in the date math index expression should be formatted.

 The following is the syntax for the `date_index_name` processor: